sebelga/gstore-node/README.md

 ```

 #####Override
-These settings can be overridden anytime by passing another object settings as first parameter
+These global settings can be overridden anytime by passing new settings as first parameter. `Model.list(settings, cb)`

 ```
 var newSettings = {